timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART V-BOARDS, ADMINISTRATIONS, AND SERVICES/CHAPTER 73-VETERANS HEALTH ADMINISTRATION—ORGANIZATION AND FUNCTIONS/SUBCHAPTER I-ORGANIZATION.md

   * (B) A description of the workload and additional treatment capacity of the Vet Centers, including, for each Vet Center, the ratio of the number of full-time equivalent employees at such Vet Center and the number of individuals who received services or assistance at such Vet Center.

-  * (C) A detailed analysis of demand for and unmet need for readjustment counseling services and the Secretary's plan for meeting such unmet need.
+  * (C) A detailed analysis of demand for and unmet need for readjustment counseling services and the Secretary's plan for meeting such unmet need, including the resources required to meet such unmet need, such as additional staff, additional locations, additional infrastructure, infrastructure improvements, and additional mobile Vet Centers.

+* (3) For each even numbered year in which the report required by paragraph (1) is submitted, the Secretary shall include in such report a prediction of—

+  * (A) trends in demand for care;

+  * (B) long-term investments required with respect to the provision of care;

+  * (C) requirements relating to maintenance of infrastructure; and

+  * (D) other capital investment requirements with respect to the Readjustment Counseling Service, including Vet Centers, mobile Vet Centers, and community access points.

 * (f) VET CENTER DEFINED.—In this section, the term "Vet Center" has the meaning given the term in section 1712A(h)(1) of this title.